-September -December 2012

-Designation of the Neighbourhood Plan Area letter submitted to Dacorum Borough Council to request a six week public consultation.
+Date Event Type September - December 2012 Designation of the Neighbourhood Plan Area letter submitted to Dacorum Borough Council to request a six week public consultation.
 Consultation took place from 1 October - 12 November 2012 with formal designation approved as a 'Neighbourhood Area' under section 61G of the Town and Country Planning Act 1990.

-October 2012

-- Planning Aid how to 'create a vision' workshop group activity. - Harlow Newhall trip design trip to Harlow to view other areas of housing design. - Henry Wells Square workshop held to consider the viability of refurbishment vs redevelopment.

-November 2012

-- Visit to Two Beeches residential home group community engagement event. - Planning Aid visioning workshop group activity to progress vision and themes for the NP.

-December 2012

-Community Centre Christmas Fair - community engagement event, issuing leaflets, chatting to residents and Forum recruitment.

-January 2013

-- Leaflet Drop information leaflets delivered across Grovehill to update, engage local interest and recruit new members. - Neighbourhood Plan preparation workshop group activity. - Planning Aid next steps workshop group activity. - Key issues workshop group activity to consider issues and visions.

-January - March 2013

-Vision Art Competition - 'Your vision for the future of Grovehill' - invitation to all children living or going to school in Grovehill to depict their vision of Grovehill' invitation to all children living or going to school in Grovehill to depict their vision of Grovehill Future.
+October 2012 Planning Aid how to 'create a vision' workshop - group activity.
+Harlow Newhall trip - design trip to Harlow to view other areas of housing design.
+Henry Wells Square workshop held to consider the viability of refurbishment vs redevelopment.
+November 2012 Visit to Two Beeches residential home - group community engagement event.
+Planning Aid visioning workshop - group activity to progress vision and themes for the NP.
+December 2012 Community Centre Christmas Fair - community engagement event, issuing leaflets, chatting to residents and Forum recruitment.
+January 2013 Leaflet Drop - information leaflets delivered across Grovehill to update and engage local interest and recruit new members.
+Neighbourhood Plan preparation workshop - group activity.
+Planning Aid next steps workshop - group activity.
+Key issues workshop - group activity to consider issues and visions.
+January - March 2013 Vision Art Competition - 'Your vision for the future of Grovehill' - invitation to all children living or going to school in Grovehill to depict their vision of Grovehill Future.
 The prize giving day attended by the Mayor, local MP, County Councillor, Dacorum Borough Councillors and local residents.
 Support received from Head teacher, Astley Cooper for the plan.
 Captured more views of residents about the vision statement.

-February 2013

-- Visions and Themes workshop February 2013 Vision Statement prepared and then adopted by group. - Planning Aid engagement strategy workshop group activity to progress further community engagement.

-March 2013

-- DC CABE Neighbourhood Planning Panel Review The group were visited by key designers (the 3'B's) who reviewed the groups level of development and offered advice and support. - Henry Wells Sq. workshop (x2) Conceptual options for viability for redevelopment and draft report generated.
-Discussed the proposed Marchmont Farm development principles. - Community Engagement workshop group activity about future community engagement needs.
+Date Event Type February 2013 Visions and Themes workshop February 2013 - Vision Statement prepared and then adopted by group.
+Planning Aid engagement strategy workshop - group activity to progress further community engagement.
+March 2013 DC CABE Neighbourhood Planning Panel Review - The group were visited by key designers (the 3'BEE's) who reviewed the groups level of development and offered advice and support.
+Henry Wells Sq. workshop (x2) - Conceptual options for viability for redevelopment and draft report generated.
+Discussed the proposed Marchmont Farm development principles.
+Community Engagement workshop - group activity about future community engagement needs.
+May 2013 Henry Wells Sq. workshop - viability follow up workshop.
+Marchmont Farm community workshop - engagement and consultation workshop held, exploring access and movement options to integrate links from Grovehill to Marchmont Farm.
+June 2013 GHFF website was created - website set up and run by the group to keep all informed of the groups' activities. www.grovehillfuture.org .
+July 2013 LA1 Site Allocation - Visit/talk from developer/stakeholders for Marchmont Farm.
+November 2013 - February 2014 The Neighbourhood Forum - the next step in creating the Neighbourhood Plan was to create a Neighbourhood Forum.
+The group submitted an application to Dacorum Borough Council in October 2013, consultation held Nov 13 - Jan 14 and in Feb 14 the group were formally granted Neighbourhood Forum status under section 61F of the Town and Country Planning Act 1990.

-May 2013

-- Henry Wells Sq. workshop viability follow up workshop. - Marchmont Farm community workshop engagement and consultation workshop held, exploring access and movement options to integrate links from Grovehill to Marchmont Farm.

-June 2013

-GHFF website was created - website set up and run by the group to keep all informed of the groups' activities.

-July 2013

-LA1 Site Allocation - Visit/talk from developer / stakeholders for Marchmont Farm.

-November 2013 -February 2014

-The Neighbourhood Forum - the next step in creating the Neighbourhood Plan was to create a Neighbourhood Forum.
-The group submitted an application to Dacorum Borough Council in October 2013, consultation held Nov 13-Jan 14 and in Feb 14 the group were formally granted Neighbourhood Forum status under section 61F of the Town and Country Planning Act 1990.

-February 2014